mojotech/PrismatestJS/examples/README.md

 ## Usage.test.tsx

 This file demonstrates how you would use the adapter to construct test views that let you inspect and interact with your application.
+There are some failing tests to demonstrate the debugging tools.

 ## Usage.tsx